arXiv/arxiv-docs/help/faq/tetex3.md

     fix: don't use or include JHEP.cls, use latest JHEP3.cls or rely on arXiv's version.

 7.  mn.sty and mn2e.cls (Monthly Notices of the Royal Society) will not work.
-We don't have a fix yet, comments or suggestions to www-admin.
+We don't have a fix yet.